Post

 • Stored fuels and automotive products

-Benzene – used in a large variety of products, such as paints, plastics, detergents, rubber, and solvents.
-It has also been found in cigarette smoke and petroleum solvents.
-Benzene exposure has been named a Class A carcinogen by the EPA.
-It has been linked to leukemia, skin problems, respiratory illness, lung cancer, bladder cancer and lymph gland cancer.
-Health Effects Children today are born with toxins in their bodies.
+Children today are born with toxins in their bodies.
 In a 2004 study, the Environmental Working Group found that 287 toxins were present in the umbilical cords of newborn babies.
 Many organic chemicals are suspected of causing, or are known to cause, cancer in humans.
-Other effects include eye, nose, and throat irritation; headaches, loss of coordination, nausea; damage to the liver, kidney and central nervous system.
+Other effects include eye, nose, and throat irritation; headaches; loss of coordination; nausea; and damage to the liver, kidneys, and central nervous system.

 Steps to Reduce Exposure:

-• Only use chemicals in well-ventilated areas – bring it outdoors or open up the windows to let some fresh air in
+• Only use chemicals in well-ventilated areas – bring them outdoors or open up the windows to let some fresh air in.

 You May Also Like